 “Be fully engaged in your oldest child, when you are at home with him.
 Play with him, interact and give him your undivided attention.
-Trust that Jordan is well cared for at the hospital, so you can be a wonderful mother to your oldest son.
+Trust that your baby is well cared for at the hospital, so you can be a wonderful mother to your oldest son.

 On days when the kids are melting down and fighting as siblings do, I remind myself to be present in the moment.
 These times, however crazy they make me, however tired and frazzled I may feel, they are not to be wished away – and I certainly should not be dreaming of a quiet beach on a remote island, because I am right where I am supposed to be.

-Wouldn’t you know it, when I pull myself back from my day dream and focus on separating the two little boys that are stuck together like pieces of LEGO, the fighting stops.
+Wouldn’t you know it, when I pull myself back from my daydream and focus on separating the two little boys that are stuck together like pieces of LEGO, the fighting stops.
 The tantrums, the meltdowns, the yelling, the arguing – they all come to a halt!

 Father Mike’s advice got me through the worst of times.
 His guiding words led me through the muddiest waters to the other side, where our family is flourishing with renewed focus and resolve.

 When you feel torn between friends, when the work/ life balance is out of whack, when you are annoyed that everything happens on “their time” and you long for some “me time” – take a step back and tell yourself to “be where you are!”
-Trust me – it works.

 You can read more from the archives about our journey with Jordan: “Breastfeeding Jordan.
 Our Baby With a Big Heart”